slowdive2/xv6-labs/README.md

 Implemented symbolic links by adding to xv6's inode types, extending open() to properly handle indirect paths (notably handling cyclic inode references), and adherence to O_NOFOLLOW semantics.

 ## Testing
 Each module branch contains a comprehensive & automated test for the feature being provided.
-Stress tests for concurrency, memory, and filesystem correctness are validated against for the appropriate feature.
+Stress tests for concurrency, memory, and filesystem correctness are validated against for the corresponding feature.

 ## Original xv6 Documentation